Buffers#

 overloads that do not copy host objects, the initial state of the

-objects in the buffer depends on whether T
+objects in the buffer depends on whether T is an implicit-lifetime

 type (as defined in the C++ core language).